omauger/docker-compose-php/docs/composemanager.md

 * $composeFiles : array of string | ComposeFileCollection - This is an optionnal parameter, default is an empty array.

 #### returned type
-This method return the output for the command `docker-compose ... rm` in string.
+This method return the output for the command `docker-compose ... run --rm ...` in string.

 #### Examples:
 ```php